 Live in CHANDLER, ARIZONA?
 Automotive Diagnostics can help with wheel hub bearing repair and replacement.
 Don’t live in Chandler, Arizona?
 Search for “wheel bearing replacement near me” on Google.

-The symptoms of worn wheel hub bearings can range, each in a severity of their own.
+The symptoms of worn wheel hub bearings can range, each in the severity of their own.
 Some signs can be hard to detect, which can cause damage before you’re able to take action.
 Usually, the amount of time before damage happens is connected to the driving conditions and/or any mechanical practices that occurred during the installation.
 One classic symptom is noise, if you hear a noise it could mean a bad wheel hub bearing or wheel bearing.
-Below are more ways to detect if a worn wheel hub bearing or a different wheel-end damage has occurred:
+Below are more ways to detect if a worn wheel hub bearing or different wheel-end damage has occurred:

 10 Symptoms Of A Worn Hub Bearing: